button-tech/BrowserBNB/README.md

 - [ ] Share files common `ts` files between background and UI builds
 - [ ] Cleanup(delete) some files in background
 - [ ] Content Script that serves as proxy (dev build for chrome exension)
-- [ ] BnbSDK сборка с rollup и TreeShaking, может быть сообирать вообще все из под Angular(ранее была проблема с Zone)
+- [ ] BnbSDK with rollup & TreeShaking
 - [ ] Enable `Ivy` compiler, maybe we can avoid work arounds on communication with background.(**Check `npm run build:watch`**)
 - [ ] Sample with hot reloading of chrome extension, check is it possible with our complex build
 - [ ] Post build step in `angular.json` to rebuild background